ChristianGrete/sequential-promise-executor/README.md

   'git push origin develop'
 ]

-// A list of factory functions bound to the corresponding command from the list
+// A list of factory functions referenced with the corresponding command from
-// above
+// the list above
 const factories = commands.map($command => createFactory(
   $command,
   (...$arguments) => console.log(...$arguments)